fent/chrome-options/README.md

 # Install

-Recommended that you create an options folder in your extension, for organization purposes.
+Recommended that you create an options folder in your extension, keep things organized.

     mkdir options
     cd options